Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 ###### Clear text password in files

-Search for clear text passwords stored in files.
-Use the keyword 'password' first and broaden the search if needed by searching for 'pass':
+The builtin `findstr` and `dir` can be used to search for clear text passwords stored in files.
+The keyword 'password' shoudl be used first and the search broaden if needed by searching for 'pass'.

+The meterpreter `search` command can be used in place of `findstr` if a meterpreter shell is being used.

 ```
+# Meterpreter search command
+search -f <FILENAME>.<FILE_EXTENSION> <KEYWORD>
+search -f *.* <KEYWORD>

-# Search 'password' in all txt/xml/ini files
+# Search 'password' / 'pass' in all txt/xml/ini files
 findstr /si "password" *.txt
 findstr /si "password" *.xml
 findstr /si "password" *.ini
+findstr /si "pass" *.txt
+findstr /si "pass" *.xml
+findstr /si "pass" *.ini

 # Search 'password'/'pass' in all files
 findstr /spin "password" *.*